-Xiao (Lester) Yu is a Ph.D. candidate in Computer Science at North Carolina State University.
-He is currently advised by Guoliang Jin.
+Xiao (Lester) Yu joined Stellar Cyber in 2021 after spending over three years at NEC Laboratories America where he had worked on cybersecurity and machine learning research with a focus of graph and NLP based techniques in cybersecurity.
+Before joining NEC Laboratories America, he received his Ph.D. in Computer Science at North Carolina State University.
+His Ph.D. advisor was Guoliang Jin.
 Before starting his Ph.D. study, he received an M.S. in Software and Theory from East China Normal University in 2011, advised by Geguang Pu, and a B.S. in Software Engineering from the same university in 2008.

 Other Than Research

 Lester is an amateur flutist who enjoys his lousy performance.
 Before the pandemic hit, he used to join with a group of flutists from The New York Flute Club for monthly ensemble rehearsals at Studios 353.